RyanWhitell/Deep-Learning-for-Music-Recommendation/README.md

-# Thesis
-Deep learning for music recommendation
+# Deep Learning for Music Recommendation

-This is currently in progress...
+Thesis currently in progress...